risc0/risc0/examples/factors/README.md

 # Tutorial
 ## How to Recreate _Factors_

-This example is a good introduction for beginners to RISC Zero; if you're looking to get started creating RISC Zero zkVM projects, you're in the right place!
-We'll spend the rest of this readme walking you through how to recreate the factors example for yourself, assuming no prior knowledge of RISC Zero.
+This example is a good introduction for beginners new to RISC Zero; if you're looking to get started creating RISC Zero zkVM projects, you're in the right place!
+We'll spend the rest of this README walking you through how to recreate the factors example for yourself, assuming no prior knowledge of RISC Zero.

 ## Step 1: Create a new project